bionade24/abs_cd/README.md

 Behaves like any Django App, so the [Django documentation](https://docs.djangoproject.com/en/3.1/) will help you with most things. (e.g. django settings.py is under abs_cd/abs_cd/settings.py and call `python manage.py createsuperuser` in the container to create admin user)
 Set `DEBUG=True` in `data/settings.ini` to allow django serving static files.

-Podman: Mount the podman socket instead, you can also manipulate the socket URL in the django container under `data/settings.ini`
+Podman: Mount the podman socket instead, you can also manipulate the socket URL in the django container under `data/settings.ini`.
+Currently, the dev version of podman-compose is necessary.
+An example compose yaml for rootless mode can be found here: https://github.com/bionade24/abs_cd/issues/7#issuecomment-753252831

 Access repo/packages:
 =